Skip to main content

 ✔*

-*Abrysvo® should not be routinely scheduled on the same day as the influenza or COVID-19 vaccine in older adults.
+*Abrysvo® should not be routinely scheduled on the same day as the influenza vaccine in older adults.
 Giving Abrysvo® with the seasonal influenza vaccine may reduce the immune response to both the RSV and influenza (H3N2) components, which may increase the risk of severe respiratory disease in older adults.
-Additionally, co-administering the COVID-19 vaccine may diminish the immune response to the RSV vaccine.
-However, if it is thought that the individual is unlikely to return for their influenza or COVID-19 vaccine, they can be given at the same time.
+However, if it is thought that the individual is unlikely to return for their influenza vaccine, they can be given at the same time.

 The side effects from vaccines given together are expected to be similar to the side effects of each vaccine when given alone.

-For further information about vaccine co-administration with Abrysvo®, see the Green Book on immunisation - Chapter 27a Respiratory Syncytial Virus (RSV) (external site)
+For further information about vaccine co-administration with Abrysvo®, see Respiratory syncytial virus: the green book (external site)

 Guidance